AndroidDeveloperAlliance/Discord-FaucetBot/README.md

 # Universal Faucet Bot

-Dircird Faucet Bot is an open source, free to use faucet bot for discord.
+Dircord Faucet Bot is an open source, free to use faucet bot for discord.

 Forked from a nano tip bot based tip bot and intended to use as an add on to tip bots based on a similar source.